Carroll Ketchum

 Carroll F. Ketchum (October 4, 1937 – February 26, 2022) was an American politician and businessman.

 Ketchum was born in Randolph, Vermont.
 He graduated from Whitcomb High School in Bethel, Vermont.
 Ketchum lived in Bethel with his wife and family.
-He worked in the banking business.
+He worked in the banking business (Proctor Trust Company, Proctor Bank, Green Mountain Bank, and Mascoma Savings Bank).
+He was Bethel Town Moderator for 25 years.
 Ketchum served in the Vermont House of Representatives from 2001 to 2004.

+Vermont House of Representatives

+Ketchum served as a State Representative for the Windsor-Rutland 2 district from 2001 to 2004.
+He was affiliated with the Republican party.
+After deciding not to run again in 2004, Progressive Sandy Haas went on to win his seat.